New Course Descriptions and Prerequisites

 Progression and Graduation Requirements

-- In addition to course exams, clinical requirements and other assignments, students will be required to pass a subject matter HESI exam in each of the classroom-based clinical theory courses to progress to the next term.
-Failure to pass the exam will result in course failure.
-The student will have to wait until the following year to join a new class cohort.
+- In addition to course exams, clinical requirements and other assignments, students will be required to take a subject matter HESI exam in each of the classroom-based clinical theory courses.
 Only one course in the program may be repeated one time.
 A second failure in any course will result in dismissal from the program.

 - Students are expected to comply with all clinical guidelines and performance requirements set forth in the Accelerated 2nd Degree BSN Program Student Handbook.
 Any breach of clinical policy may result in dismissal from the program.
 Students must also be able to meet all the essential requirements of the clinical program.